 ESSAYS + EPHEMERA

 Tiny Furniture: I spoke with artists making miniature furniture not for dollhouses, but for collectors, design nerds, and themselves.
-“It’s like you’re in a dream where everything is out of proportion and shrinking,” one Dutch artist said to me, of the small dioramas she builds from beach trash, which I place in a history that stretches back to Egypt’s ushabtis.
+“It’s like you’re in a dream where everything is out of proportion and shrinking,” one Dutch artist said to me.

-The artist who kept a pandemic diary: I love writing profiles of interesting thinkers and I love writing about the pandemic.
-I got to do both in a profile of Roni Horn for T. “For Horn, gaining distance is not just a requirement for making art: It’s a method of survival.
-The granddaughter of Jewish immigrants from Eastern Europe, she grew up trying to understand why other Jews in Russia and Hungary had not scrambled to escape the pogroms.
+The artist who kept a pandemic diary: I profiled the artist Roni Horn, a “granddaughter of Jewish immigrants from Eastern Europe, she grew up trying to understand why other Jews in Russia and Hungary had not scrambled to escape the pogroms.
 ‘You acclimatize to the wrong climate…I don’t want to acclimatize to the wrong weather, and I’ve known that since I was a child.’”

-Empty World: My team at VICE spent the winter of 2019/2020 covering a viral outbreak in China, Iran, and Italy as if it was a foreign news story.
-I tried to pull what we learned into an Adam Curtis-esque documentary essay that aired on March 12, 2020.
+Empty World: My team at VICE spent the winter of 2019/2020 covering a viral outbreak as if it was a foreign news story.
+When it crept onto our shore, I was prepared ahead of time to write a eulogy for life as we had known it.
+This Adam Curtis-esque documentary essay aired on March 12, 2020.
 Later my team gave me a ring that reads “Cassandra.”

-Don’t call him prescient: I wrote about maybe the most prescient sculptor of our dystopian era, Tishan Hsu.
-“Like props built for the Harkonnen den in a ‘Dune’ remake, they seem designed to furnish a future we could not want to live in — a dystopia that may reflect aspects of our reality, but remains enigmatic enough to hide its politics, and grotesque enough to make more squeamish viewers turn away before they’ve had a chance.”
+Don’t call him prescient: I wrote about the work of sculptor Tishan Hsu.
+“Like props built for the Harkonnen den in a ‘Dune’remake, they seem designed to furnish a future we could not want to live in — a dystopia that may reflect aspects of our reality, but remains enigmatic enough to hide its politics, and grotesque enough to make more squeamish viewers turn away before they’ve had a chance.”

-Reading the Barr report with erasure poets: What the document everyone wanted to see means to a generation of poets who pull language from found, government documents.
-I explained erasure and its new relevance to a VICE audience.
+Reading the Barr report with erasure poets: I explained erasure and its new relevance to a VICE audience.
 “Erasure poems tend to show us how much of our world is made up of redaction: how everything we see, touch, read, wear, and nibble was created through selection by cutting, refracting, withholding, reducing, commercializing, and making smaller from a wider, more complex strata of possibilities.”

 Mardi Gras for the meme generation: America’s oldest partying tradition, New Orleans Carnival, meets the internet.
 For Gizmodo, I covered the costume ball of a parading organization inspired by the online aesthetic movement Vaporwave.
 “Unlike traditional Carnival krewes who toy with aristocracy by plucking debutantes to serve as ‘queens,’ the Krewe of Vaporwave sends up a power structure that does more these days to rule our lives: the power of screens.“